braksator/LongestRepeatedStrings/README.md

 ### Notes

 - Results are sorted by a score, which is calculated based on the length of the substring and the number of occurrences.
+- This package is used in [JCrush](https://www.npmjs.com/package/jcrush); a Javascript code deduplicator.

 ## Contributing